Zarqa Jordan Travel Guide

 A friendly "Marhaba" (hello) and a smile can open doors to interesting conversations and help you find unique items.

-Engage with local vendors in the souqs.
+Engage with area merchants in the souqs.

 For organized tours and seamless experiences to major sites, consider using reliable platforms.